uchicago-CAPP30121-aut-2022/capp-camp/docs/pre-installation/3-linux.md

 ![Click extensions icon screenshot](../assets/img/install-ext-1.png)

-{:start="2"}
+{:style="counter-reset:none"}
-2. Search for and install the extensions "Python (Microsoft)" and "Remote - SSH (Microsoft)".
+1. Search for and install the extensions "Python (Microsoft)" and "Remote - SSH (Microsoft)".
 To do this, click in the search bar ("Search Extensions in Marketplace") and start typing the name of the extension.
 When it appears, make sure the name and publisher matches exactly, and click "Install".

 ![Python extension selected screenshot](../assets/img/install-ext-2.png)